Peanut butter is one of the foods rich in calories, healthy fats, fiber, vitamins, and minerals, so is peanut butter good for gaining weight?

 Peanut butter is associated with weight gain if used sparingly and as part of a low-calorie diet.

-Many studies have linked peanut butter with weight loss assistance, it gives a feeling of satiety for a longer period due to its high content of proteins, fibers, and healthy fats, which require a long time to digest and maintain muscle mass in the body.
+Proteins, fibers, and healthy fats require a long time to digest and maintain muscle mass in the body.

 But if your goal is to gain weight, then you should eat more calories than you are burning, and these calories should be from foods rich in nutrients.